 Getting to Montana Fly Fishing Lodge

 Montana Fly Fishing Lodge is located just outside the small town of Absarokee, in Stillwater County, Montana, approximately 14 miles south of Columbus on Highway 78.
 It is named after the Crow Indians who formerly inhabited the land.
 It is a scenic one hour drive from the Billings Montana (BIL) that hosts 6 airlines with non-stop flights to and from 21 US destinations, and connections all over the world.
-It is best to rent a car at the Billings airport and drive to the lodge
+For more flexibility you can rent a car at the Billings airport and drive to the lodge or we can have the lodge pick you up at the airport (included in the trip).
+Once at the lodge no you do not need a vehicle.

-Airport Shuttles: Shuttles can be arranged from Billings (BIL) airport to the lodge.
+Airport Shuttles: Shuttles from Billings (BIL) airport to the lodge are included in the price of the trip.

 Guests can arrive at any time after 3pm, preferably before 6pm, as dinner is normally served around 7:00pm.